Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 * Access to a [Snowflake account](https://signup.snowflake.com/) with ACCOUNTADMIN role.
 * Access to a [Twelve Labs account and API key](https://api.twelvelabs.io).
-* Access to video(s) uploaded to a publicly accessible URL. *NOTE: In this guide, a sample video uploaded to AWS S3 has been provided.*
+* Access to video(s) uploaded to a publicly accessible URL. *NOTE: In this guide, three sample videos have been provided.*

 ## What You Will Learn

-* **Generate Video Embeddings**: Use the Twelve Labs API to create embeddings for videos stored in an S3 bucket.
+* **Generate Video Embeddings**: Use the Twelve Labs API to create embeddings for videos stored in the cloud storage.
 * **Parallel Processing**: Leverage a Python UDTF to process the videos in parallel.
 * **Store Embeddings**: Save the video embeddings in a Snowflake table using the VECTOR datatype.
 * **Similarity Search**: Use VECTOR_COSINE_SIMILARITY to find the top *N* matching clips for a given text query.
 The query is converted into embeddings via the Twelve Labs API.